qdrant/landing_page/qdrant-landing/content/documentation/embeddings/premai.md

 ### Import all required packages

-We start by importing all our required packages.
+Let's import all our required packages.
 Here is how you do that for python

 ```python
 import os